hydroGR/evalhyd/__source/r/functions/evalhyd--evald.rst

          below threshold).
 It must be provided if *q_thr* is provided.

       transform, optional
-         The transformation to apply to both streamflow observations and predictions prior to the calculation of the *metrics*.
+         A string specifying the transformation to apply to both streamflow observations and predictions prior to the calculation of the *metrics*.

          .. seealso:: :doc:`../../functionalities/transformation`

       exponent, optional
-         The value of the exponent n to use when the *transform* is the power function.
-If not provided (or set to default value 1), the streamflow observations and predictions remain untransformed.
+         A numeric scalar specifying the value of the exponent n to use when the *transform* is the power function.
+If not provided (or set to a value of 1), the streamflow observations and predictions remain untransformed.

       epsilon, optional
-         The value of the small constant ε to add to both the streamflow observations and predictions prior to the calculation of the *metrics* when the *transform* is the reciprocal function, the natural logarithm, or the power function with a negative exponent (since none are defined for 0).
-If not provided (or set to default value -9), one hundredth of the mean of the streamflow observations is used as value for epsilon, as recommended by `Pushpalatha et al. (2012)
+         A numeric scalar specifying the value of the small constant ε to add to both the streamflow observations and predictions prior to the calculation of the *metrics* when the *transform* is the reciprocal function, the natural logarithm, or the power function with a negative exponent (since none are defined for 0).
+If not provided, one hundredth of the mean of the streamflow observations is used as value for epsilon, as recommended by `Pushpalatha et al. (2012)
          <https://doi.org/10.1016/j.jhydrol.2011.11.055>`_.

       t_msk, optional